 Nine States can be described as county administered: California, Colorado, Minnesota, New York, North Carolina, North Dakota, Ohio, Pennsylvania, Virginia.

-Three "hybrid" States are partially administered by the State and partially administered by counties: Maryland, Nevada, Wisconsin.
+Two "hybrid" States are partially administered by the State and partially administered by counties: Nevada and Wisconsin.

 The different types of administration determine the degree of centralization of authority and responsibility for child welfare funding, policymaking, licensing, training for workers, and more.
 A 2001 National Survey of Child and Adolescent Well-Being study found a number of differences between State- and county-administered child welfare systems.

 The configuration of the administrative structure of each State presented in this publication is based on data provided by the Children's Bureau as of August 2017, supplemented by information in States' Child and Family Services Plans (CFSPs), which are narrative plans submitted by States that outline each State's vision, goals, and objectives for child welfare services.

 For more information on general child welfare service delivery or key Federal legislation addressing child abuse and neglect, see the following resources from Child Welfare Information Gateway: